sorutifokkusu/number_guess/README.md

-# number_guess
+# Number Guess
-A simple number guessing game.
+A simple number guessing game written in Python using the random module.